-We have four historical maps available.
+We have five historical maps available.

 The first shows (more or less) the route actually used.
 It is dated 1769, some two years before building actually commenced.
 It's a big download (3.4MB and approximately 4000x2000 pixels) but if you're on a relatively quick connection, click here, it's an interesting view.
 For further information, click here.

 The third map shows another rejected route.
 This was the original route idea, going to Bawtry where the canal would have run into the River Idle and thence to the Trent.
 For the full sized (1.5MB) version, click here.
 For further information click here.

 Finally, we have another 1769 map of John Varley's, but this time of the final route; click here.

 To find our base at Hollingwood Hub, click here.

 For a cruising guide with every lock, bridge etc. marked, try Canal Plan AC, click here to find it.